Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Plus, it has a 3″ LCD screen that makes it easy to see what you’re shooting as you go.

-Panasonic also included their “Intelligent Auto” function in this model, which means that when you turn on your camera, it’ll automatically adjust settings so that what you’re shooting will be clear and well-lit, with no manual fiddling required.
+Panasonic also included their “Intelligent Auto” function in this model, which means that when you turn on your camera, it’ll automatically adjust settings so that your shooting will be clear and well-lit, with no manual fiddling required.

 Conclusion

-If all of this sounds too good to be true, don’t worry: I’ve tested this best cheap camera for beginners, and I can confirm that it does indeed work as advertised.
+If all of this sounds too good to be true, don’t worry: I’ve tested this best cheap camera for beginners and can confirm that it works as advertised.

 Click here to buy!